Neumann TLM 102

 It is my opinion that anyone would be lucky and happy to use either of these mics in your studio.
 It’s like comparing apples and oranges.
 The TLM 102 (apple) is a high-end, all-around large condenser, whereas the TLM 103 (orange) aims to create an even more refined sound similar to that of the U87.

 The TLM 102 is a great all-around condenser, pulling you somehow nearer to the sound source in the mix (a fantastic feature with vocals).

 On guitar amps, you can go as loud as you want with full detail and little to no distortion.
 It essentially sounds just like the amp in the room (if that’s what you’re going for).

 On a personal note, I have used this mic on vocals, guitars, pianos, entire rooms, and drums for about 5 years now.
 It continues to reliably deliver a top-grade sound.

 The TLM 103 delivers on its promise for our ears – it does sound similar to a U87.

 The TLM 103 delivered a musical response to everything we threw at it.
 Although it has no onboard attenuation pads, we weren’t let down by the performance.
 It handled loud and soft with aplomb.

 The pristine high-end was more impressive than I expected. (see sung vocals with acoustic guitar test above) It was never harsh and balanced smoothly with its considerable low end.

-I actually prefer this mic’s sound over the U87s that I’ve heard – the low self-noise of the TLM 103 is the main difference for me.
-And I think it outperforms the TLM 102 in its refined top end and musical response.
+The low self-noise of the TLM 103 is noticeable.
+In my opinion, it outperforms the TLM 102 in its refined top end and musical response.